Skip to main content

 • Server Port: the port your agent will listen on LangGraph framework configuration step

 The graph definition format is file_path:variable_name.
 The file path is relative to where you run the agent.
-The variable must be an uncompiled StateGraph (the engine compiles it with the checkpointer).
+The variable should be a StateGraph (the engine compiles it with the checkpointer).
+A CompiledStateGraph is also accepted but will be recompiled.

 3